yquake2/yquake2/doc/040_cvarlist.md

   the overlapping surfaces to mitigate the flickering.
 This may make things better or worse, depending on the map.

+* **gl_polyblend**: Toggles the palette blending effect, a.k.a. the
+  "flash" you see when getting injured or picking up an item.
+In GL1 is also used for looking underwater.
+Default is `1` (enabled).

 * **gl_texturemode**: How textures are filtered.
   - `GL_NEAREST`: No filtering (using value of *nearest* source pixel), mipmaps not used